kmskillings/breakout/journal.md

 I create a Makefile to automate the compilation and simulation of my design.
 It is extremely basic, but still helps.
 I expect that my Makefiles will become more sophisticated as the project grows.

+## August 12, 2025

+### Project Setup

+The next step is to set up a Quartus project, will all the associated settings and whatnot.
+Ideally, I'd like to keep my usage of the Quartus GUI to a minimum and create the files manually, then run the flow steps from the command line or a Makefile.
+I know this isn't super practical, but I want to understand Quartus, rather than just memorizing the magic combination of button presses, and going command-line-only seems like a good way to do that.

+I couldn't find very good documentation on the setup of the QSF file and other topics, so I will heavily reference a "test project" I made.

+First comes the .qsf, which contains (most of?) the project settings.